Observing the launch of an Eddington wind in the luminous Seyfert galaxy PG1211+143: Conclusions

 \section{Conclusions}

-Our analysis indicates that the amount of material delivered into the innermost tens of $R_{\rm g}$ by the inflow is likely to be small compared to that in the optically thick disc in that region, a conclusion supported by the lack of significant variability in the UV data from Swift (Fig.5), contrasting with the increasing coronal x-ray emission from \xmm\ orbits 2659 to 2664 (Fig.2).
-However, the additional mass and energy injected into the accretion disc by the transient inflow are significant in comparison with the mass and energy budgets of the coronal region of the inner disc.
-We therefore conclude that the observed mass and energy injection early in the 2014 \xmm\ campaign most likely is the direct cause of the new wind launched some three weeks later.
+Our analysis indicates that the amount of material delivered into the innermost tens of $R_{\rm g}$ by the inflow is likely to be insufficient to disrupt the optically thick disc in that region, a conclusion supported by the lack of significant variability in the UV data from \swift\ (Fig.5).
+However, increasing soft X-ray emission from \xmm\ orbits 2659 to 2664 (Fig.2 and Fig.6; in Fig. 6, the soft and hard power laws relate to the enhanced inner disc emission, and that upscattered by the hot coronal plasma) is consistent with additional mass and energy being injected into the inner disc following the transient inflow detected earlier in the 2014 \xmm\ campaign and are the direct cause of a new UFO launched some three weeks later.